 - Microstructural traits are also key characters in phylogenetic reconstruction.
 Together with Professor John Taylor (Natural History Museum, London) I have been developing and scoring a range of microstructural characters as part of the NSF-funded Bivalve Tree of Life project (http://www.bivatol.org/ ) which uses molecular and morphological methodologies to elucidate bivalve phylogeny.

-- Predicted changes in ocean pH may make it difficult to maintain a shell.
-Research on brachiopods (with PhD student Emma Cross) and on commercial shellfish (with PhD student Luca Telesca and others), as part of the Marie Curie CACHE ITN Project (http://www.cache-itn.eu/), focuses on growth and repair at natural ranges of pH and temperature as well as over historic time and in experimental mesocosm conditions.
+- Predicted changes in ocean pH may make it difficult to both produce and maintain a shell.
+Research on brachiopods (with recently graduated PhD student Emma Cross) and on commercial shellfish (with PhD student Luca Telesca and others), as part of the Marie Curie CACHE ITN Project (http://www.cache-itn.eu/), focuses on growth and repair at natural ranges of pH and temperature as well as over historic time and in experimental mesocosm conditions.

 - Predation pressure is often cited as a key selection pressure in evolution and yet these hypotheses are seldom critically tested.
+My concern is to collect robust data which are capable of capturing high levels of both spatial and temporal variability.
 Current work, with Dr Alistair Crame (British Antarctic Survey), is examining drilling predation over the K-Pg boundary on Seymour Island (Antarctica) as part of the NERC-funded PALAEOPOLAR project (http://www.lifeandplanet.net/project-iii-paleopolar.html) and, with Professor Lloyd Peck (British Antarctic Survey), looking at the role of predation on brachiopod evolution.

 Predatory drill holes in Lahillia from the K-Pg section on Seymour Island, Antarctica